lumley/UnityAiTesting/README.md

 While I've built scripts like this before, this is one instance where ChatGPT managed to deliver a fully functional script, with only very minor personal touches.

 ## Things that didn't make it
- - Sound!
+ - Sounds!
 I could not easily find AIs that would generate so I decided to leave the project silent.
  - Use Localization and integrate auto-translation of the localization assets in Editor (not in runtime).
+ - ColorSort and BlockJam games, I wanted to reach an overall better experience for the lack of time.
+ - Timeline to perform certain animations.
+The tool is great but it's hard to envision how to combine with AI workflows.